 How often do I need to complete the KRWW training course?

 You should attend a Phase I Training Workshop every two years to remain current on sampling protocols and other KRWW procedures.
 The Phase I workshop provides instruction on field chemistry sampling and grab sampling (for pesticides, pathogens, nutrients, metals, etc.).
 The Phase II workshop explains how to conduct a stream site assessment and habitat and biological sampling.
-Check the KRWW Calendar for training and sampling dates, and complete the Registration Form to participate.
+Check the KRWW Events Listing for training and sampling dates, and contact KRWW to register.

 How often do I need to replace my sampling chemicals and how will I receive them?

 Your sampling chemicals should be replaced every three years.
 Since you should also be recertified to sample every two years by attending a sampling training workshop, you will receive replacement chemicals at the workshop.
 KRWW organizers will also track chemical replacement needs and should notify you when you need new chemicals.
 If necessary, they can be mailed to you with your sampling materials.

 They are reviewed by the KRWW board and added to the online data portal.
 They are also summarized annually in a formal Data Summary Report (available on this website) and presented during the Annual Conference, which is planned for the fall or winter following the sampling season.